 A PhD programme will give you the opportunity to develop new and highly sought after skills which can set you up for a range of careers.
 It’s a chance to make a novel contribution to knowledge, to become a world expert in a particular field, and it can open a range of doors with different employers.
 You'll also enhance your interpersonal skills, such as networking and relationship building, which will be invaluable in your future career.

-In addition to the University’s extensive training provision, you’ll also enjoy a dynamic research atmosphere with regular workshops, international visitors and a wide range of research seminars to which you’ll be invited to make presentations.
+Our extensive training provision, supported by the Doctoral College, will also enhance your skills and experience as a researcher.
+You will enjoy a dynamic research atmosphere with regular workshops, international visitors and a wide range of research seminars to which you’ll be invited to make presentations.

 Fees and funding